Veo 3.1 Fast vs Kling O3

 Which model is better for talking head ads?

-Kling O3 by a wide margin.
-Human realism scores 9.0 vs 7.5 — the biggest quality gap between these two models.
-Facial expressions, lip sync, eye movement, and skin textures look significantly more natural on Kling.
-For UGC-style content, AI influencers, and any format where a person is the main subject, Kling is the clear winner.
+Kling O3.
+Human realism scores 9.0 vs 8.5 — a meaningful gap on a metric where both models score well.
+Facial expressions, lip sync, eye movement, and skin textures look more natural on Kling.
+For UGC-style content, AI influencers, and any format where a person is the main subject, Kling is the better choice — though Fast is now closer on this axis than it used to be.

 Which model is cheaper?